wesnoth/wesnoth/projectfiles/CodeBlocks/README.txt

     note of them for the next steps.

 5. In CodeBlocks, open <wesnoth_root>/projectfiles/CodeBlocks/wesnoth.workspace.

+    NOTE: The first time CodeBlocks is opened you will be asked to select a complier.
+If installation from step 3 is complete it may detect it for you, in which case you can select the GNU GCC complier which will produce some default selections for step 6 - be sure to change any that don't match as directed in step 6.

 6. Go to the Settings -> Compiler option in the menu, and choose the Global compiler settings -> Toolchain executables tab in the settings